 v Temporarily provide services in out of state settings (if not already permitted in the state's approved waiver).
-[Explanation of changes] respo which autho Temporarily permit payment for services rendered by family caregivers or legally onsible individuals if not already permitted under the waiver.
-Indicate the services to a this will apply and the safeguards to ensure that individuals receive necessary services as orized in the plan of care, and the procedures that are used to ensure that payments are made for ces rendered.
+[Explanation of changes] espo hich atho Temporarily permit payment for services rendered by family caregivers or legally onsible individuals if not already permitted under the waiver.
+Indicate the services to he this will apply and the safeguards to ensure that individuals receive necessary services as prized in the plan of care, and the procedures that are used to ensure that payments are madeces rendered.
 Temporarily modify provider qualifications (for example, expand provider pool, orarily modify or suspend licensure and certification requirements).
 Temporarily modify provider qualifications.
-[Provide explanation of changes, list each service affected, list the provider type, and the changes in provider qualifications.] ii Temporarily modify provider types.
-[Provide explanation of changes, list each service affected, and the changes in the .provider type 1 for each service]. iX Temporarily modify licensure or other requirements for settings where waiver ervices are furnished.
-[Provide explanation of changes, description of facilities to be utilized and list each service provided in each facility utilized.]
-For licenses which have not received a licensure survey, the current license will be placed in e.
-X_Temporarily modify processes for level of care evaluations or re-evaluations (within regulatory requirements).
-[Describe]

-"Extended Status" until such time as surveys can be completed.
+[Provide explanation of changes, list each service affected, list the provider type, and the changes in provider qualifications.] ii.
+Temporarily modify provider types.
+Provide explanation of changes, list each service affected, and the changes in the .provi for each service]. iX Temporarily modify licensure or other requirements for settings where waiver ervices are furnished.
+[Provide explanation of changes, description of facilities to be utilized and list each serv provided in each facility utilized.]
+For licenses which have not received a licensure survey, the current license will be placed in "Extended Status" until such time as surveys can be completed.
 An extension letter will be emailed to each licensee when a license is placed in "Extended Status".
-Flexibility may also be provided with respect to allowing a licensed provider to deliver services in f.X Temporarily increase payment rates.